-WATCHPOINTS: When they first switched to SPAL, the MMC simply changed the fan fuse (at the fuse box) to 30 amps.
+WATCHPOINTS: Fuse & Relay When they first switched to SPAL, the MMC simply changed the fan fuse (at the fuse box) to 30 amps.
 However, the wiring to the fan was not upgraded to support this much amperage and the wire would melt.
-This, of course, made the fan non-functioning and that caused some serious sadness to owners (and their engine).
-They did upgrade the wiring but they kept using regulars 30 amp relays.
+This, of course, made the fan non-functioning and that caused some serious sadness to owners (and their engines).
+They did upgrade the wiring but they kept using regular 30 amp relays.
 With these, sooner or late, the relay will fail and the fan will stop functioning or function continually.
 The best solution is to use the SPAL wiring kit, the one they insist on using if you have any of their performance fans.
-The part number for the entire kit (which includes items you do not need) is # FRH-HO-K. Call them up and get a price on the relay and its wiring alone.
+The part number for the entire kit (which includes items you do not need) is # FRH-HO-K. Or call them up and get a price on the relay and its wiring alone...

 3. Big expansion tank, 1.5 liters.
-(I like expansion better than recovery, less complicated, a bit more fluid in the system and easier to work with when the engine is hot.
-I have a Mulberry on one car and a Jeg's on the other.
+(I like an expansion system better than a recovery system.
+They are less complicated, put a bit more fluid in the system and easier to safely open up when the engine is hot.
+I have a Mulberry expansion tank on one car and a JEGS on the other.
 I do not shirk on size.
 They are both large (1 to 1.5 liters) The Mulberry is canted at the bottom so that it sits vertically on the Morgan bulkhead.

-This combo gets us through absolutely any ambient or traffic or driving condition without a problem.
+These combos gets us through absolutely anything without a problem.